muchshofiudin/SCARA-robot-Manipulator-Project/README.md

 this is our final project
 to Built a SCARA-robot-Manipulator 4 DOF (Degree of freedom)

+its colaborative project,.

+////////////
+"In here, i am contribute to design mechanical robot and hardware design (not programing)"
+///////////
 in this chase, we are using stepper motor

 -Nema 17 HD 4401S +